DeanZi/testing_hw_components/README.md

 ```bash
 docker run --rm pytest_camera_project
 ```

-## System Requirements

-- The test is best run on Ubuntu 20.04 (real machine, not VM) since it attempts to detect a camera.
-Running in a VM will raise an error: `"No camera detected.
-Test cannot proceed."`

 ## Future Enhancements
 - Extend support for other hardware components (e.g., microphone, sensors, GPU)